kirillseva/rain/README.md

 GET/POST     | /                            | "OK"
 GET/POST     | /ping                        | "pong"
 GET/POST     | /predict (with JSON payload) | serialized output of predict as JSON

+You can customize both your server script and your dockerfile if you need additional functionality.

 Usage
 ----